DMAX V6 engine

-It was designed, and is produced by Isuzu in Fujisawa, Kanagawa, Japan but the design rights to the engine are now owned by General Motors.
+It was designed, and is produced by Isuzu in Fujisawa, Kanagawa, Japan, but the design rights to the engine are now owned by General Motors.
 It uses high-pressure common rail direct injection with four valve per cylinder, cylinder heads.
 A variable-geometry turbocharger and intercooler are also used.
-The engine was used in Europe by GM's Opel subsidiary and by Renault.
+The engine was used in Europe by GM's Opel and Saab subsidiaries and by Renault.

 Output is nominally 125 kW at 4000 rpm and 350 Nm at 1800 rpm.
 The engine's internal name is 6DE1.